MarioThompson0010/17_Workout_Tracker/README.md

 2) Type "npm i" to install the dependencies
 3) Type "node server.js"
 4) Click on the "New Workout" button
-5) Click the Add Burger button
-6) Select the exercise type from the "Excercise Type" drop down menu
+5) Select the exercise type from the "Excercise Type" drop down menu
-7) Fill out the fields according to what your workout was
+6) Fill out the fields according to what your workout was
-8) Click "Add Exercise" to immediately save changes, then add more data
+7) Click "Add Exercise" to immediately save changes, then add more data
-9) Click Complete to save changes, then be taken to the "Fitness Tracker" page, which shows you a summary of your last workout
+8) Click Complete to save changes, then be taken to the "Fitness Tracker" page, which shows you a summary of your last workout
-10) View a graphical depiction of your workout by clicking the Dashboard button.
+9) View a graphical depiction of your workout by clicking the Dashboard button.

 ## How to test this app